AishwaryaArya/Business-Insights-360/README.md

 Uploading Large size files using GitHub LFS
 Tracking the particular type of file extensions for LFS

-## Business related terms
+## Business Related Terms

-Gross price
+- Gross Price
-Pre-invoice deductions
+- Pre-Invoice Deductions
-Post-Invoice deductions
+- Post-Invoice Deductions
-Net Invoice sale
+- Net Invoice Sale
-Gross Margin
+- Gross Margin
-Net sales
+- Net Sales
-Net profit
+- Net Profit
-COGC - cost of goods sold
+- COGS - Cost of Goods Sold
-YTD - Year to Date
+- YTD - Year to Date
-YTG - Year to Go
+- YTG - Year to Go
-Direct
+- Direct
-Retailer
+- Retailer
-Distributors
+- Distributors
-Consumer
+- Consumer

 ## Company’s back ground
 AltiQ hardware is a company which has grown vastly in the recent years, and opened business all over the globe.
 It is a company which sells, computer and computer accessories through three mediums/channel